sjl-sjtu/GWAS_meta/README.md

 There are some important parameters that can be specified, including
 * `prior.sigma`: the prior variance of the impact of each study
 * `prior.cor`, the specification of the relationship between studies in the subset, which can be specified as `indep` (independent effect), `fixed` (fixed effect) or `correlated` (correlated effect).
-When specifying the model with a correlation effect, you can specify the prior of the correlation coefficient by specifying `prior.rho`.
-In addition,  ​​
+When specifying the model with a correlation effect, you can specify the prior of the correlation coefficient by specifying `prior.rho`. ​​
 * `log` and `log10`: two Boolean values used to specify whether the calculated ABF should be taken as the natural logarithm or the common logarithm before output.

 ### 2. GWAS meta-analysis for multiple loci